jacky121298/3DAL_PyTorch/README.md

 ## Visualization

 Different temporal viewpoints of an object provide complementary information regarding its geometry.
-Through the fusion of point cloud sequences across consecutive frames, we can attain a more comprehensive representation for static objects and a continuous trajectory for dynamic objects.
+By merging the point cloud sequences across consecutive frames, we can attain a more comprehensive representation for static objects and a continuous trajectory for dynamic objects.

 | Static Object Tracking Data | Dynamic Object Tracking Data |
 |:---------------------------:|:----------------------------:|